-Greetings drunkards and drunkards in training.
-You probably woke up this morning wondering what to drink in honor of Independence Day, or Hari Kemerdekaan, of the Federation of Malaya.
+Today we’re mixing the Jungle Bird because you probably woke up this morning wondering what to drink in honor of Independence Day, or Hari Kemerdekaan, of the Federation of Malaya.
 Or as you know it now, Malaysia.
 We have the answer, with the Jungle Bird cocktail as Drink of the Day.

-It turns out that observing Malaysia’s national day on August 31 is a bit controversial.
+Observing Malaysia’s national day on August 31 is a bit controversial.
 You see, the Federation of Malaya was what was previously called British Malaya, or eleven states that existed from 1948 until 1963.
 August 31, 1957 is when the Federation became independent of Britain, but it was on September 16, 1963 that the Malaya federation was joined by North Borneo, Sarawak, and Singapore to form Malaysia.
 They argue over this distinction in Malaysia, but since today is the official holiday we’ll run with it.

 As you might have guessed from the prior name, British Malaya was a set of states on the Malay Penninsula that were brought under British control between the late 18th and mid-20th centuries.
 This group consisted of British protectorates with their own local rulers as well as the Strait Settlements, a group of British territories in Southeast Asia that were under the sovereignty and direct rule of the British Crown.

 This arrangement trundled along until Japan invaded in 1941 and occupied Malaya and Singapore, running the whole thing as a single colony from Singapore.
 When Japan surrendered at the end of World War II, Malaya and Singapore were placed under British Military Administration.